danielPoloWork/danielPoloWork/README.md

 - 👋 Hi and thank you for coming here
 - 👀 I am interested in programming and languages such as: CSS, HTML, Java, jQuery, JS, JSON, PHP, SQL, XML
 - 🌱 I’m currently learning and improving Java, Maven, Spring, Liquibase, Hibernate and design patterns
-- 💞️ I always evaluate to collaborate on inspiring projects
-- 📫 How to reach me **daniel.polo.work@gmail.com**

 # About me
 Let me introduce my self,